gardehal/python-packages/README.md

 1. Purge (external) packages
     - $ `python -m pip cache purge`

+## Errors

+- Colours not showing in printX functions, getting "←[92m" or similar codes at start of lines
+  - Make sure you're using a shell that can render colours, like Git Bash
+  - Enter $ `export FORCE_COLOR=true` in the shell and close, then open the shell

 ## TODO

 - asTable should have an option to not use labels, data as columns, not rows - use lists issue?